Procedure to Reveal the Mechanism of Pattern Formation Process by Topological Data Analysis: Analysis methods

 As an example of how the hole structure changes with a single parameter $t'$, we consider a grayscale image illustrated in Fig.~\ref{fig1}(a).
 In this grayscale image, at $t'=0$, the entire pixel image is a nondomain region.
 As $t'$ increases, domain regions emerge and are connected to each other; then, they generate one large hole at $t'=b_1$ [see Hole~1 in Fig.~\ref{fig1}(a)].
 As $t'$ increases further, the large hole is divided into two holes in a domain at $t'=b_2$ [see Hole~2 in Fig.~\ref{fig1}(a)].
 When $t'$ is further increased, one of the holes is filled and disappears at $t'=d_2$.
 The other hole is also filled and disappears at $t'=d_1$.
 Note that the death of a hole signifies that the entire hole area at the birth of the hole is filled.
 This implies that even if the hole splits into two owing to an increase in $t'$, the identity is not inherited by one hole, but by both hole regions [see Hole~1 in Fig.~\ref{fig1}(a)].
 In addition, the remaining hole birth--death structures that cannot be expressed by the birth--death structure of the first hole are treated as another birth--death structure of the second hole [see Hole~2 in Fig.~\ref{fig1}(a)].
-By defining the death and birth of a hole in this way, we can uniquely determine the set of birth--death intervals of the holes (persistent intervals) $I$ defined below for an increasing sequence of geometric elements of the figure:

-where $N_{\rm hole}$ is the number of holes, $I_k$ is the persistent interval of each hole, $\Theta$ is the threshold (saturation time) at which the domain structure does not change even if the threshold is changed further, and $u$ is the number of holes whose death threshold is less than $\Theta$.
-An example of a hole that disappears at saturation time is a hole in a torus structure that originates from periodic boundary conditions of numerical simulation.
-PH groups have been demonstrated to have isomorphic representations that are uniquely determined by specifying $I$\cite{zomorodian2005computing}.
-A diagram of a persistent interval $I$ with the horizontal axis as the threshold $b_k$ at which a $l$-dimensional hole is generated and the vertical axis as the threshold $d_k$ at which the $l$-dimensional hole disappears is defined below as persistence diagram (PD):
+By defining the birth and death of a hole in this way, we can uniquely determine the set of birth--death pairs of the holes for an increasing sequence of geometric elements of the figure.
+Persistent homology groups have an isomorphic representation called persistence diagram (PD)~\cite{zomorodian2005computing}.
+PD is represents a set of birth--death pairs with the horizontal axis as the threshold $b_k$ at which an $l$-dimensional hole is generated and the vertical axis as the threshold $d_k$ at which the $l$-dimensional hole disappears as defined below: